DovarFalcone/google-takeout-location-parser/README.md

 # Location History Parser

 This python script is used to parse Google Takeout Location History data into a csv file.
-The script can extract the `latitudeE7` and `longitudeE7` values from the raw location history data and the semantic location history data and store them in a csv file.
+The script can extract the `timestamp`, `address`, `placeId`, `name`, `latitudeE7` and `longitudeE7` values from the raw location history data and the semantic location history data and store them in a csv file.
 The resulting csv file can be used in ArcGIS for spatial analysis and visualization.

 ## Requirements
 - Python 3.x